WeixuanJiang/Udacity-AzureML-Capstone-Project/README.md

 I have chose the logistic regression for this dataset, and The Bayesian Parameter Sampling method has been used.
 The hyperparamters are shown below:
 1. C: is nverse of regularization strength.
-Smaller values cause stronger regularization. values have choose in 0.1,0.001,0.01,1,10,15,100 Tryinf with different regularization strength from strong to weak will make model generalize data better
+Smaller values cause stronger regularization.
+      Values have choose in 0.1,0.001,0.01,1,10,15,100.
+      Trying with different regularization strength from strong to weak will make model generalize data better
 2. max_iter: controls maximum iterations the model will train values have choose in 1000,1500,2000